Geslain/minitroc-laundry/README.md

 2. Edit the `.env` file with your own credentials and API keys (no additional configuration is needed for the upload directory as it is automatically mounted in the Docker volume)

+#### Development Environment

-3. Build and start the containers:
+3. Build and start containers for development:
    ```bash
    docker-compose up -d
    ```